Module Code

 1. Normally a 2.2 Honours degree in a creative background such as Architecture, Interior Architecture, Art, Design, Film, Animation (or an equivalent qualification acceptable to the University).

-2. Applicants must submit a design portfolio (which will include any type of design projects in the form of images and/or film links).
-A video may also be submitted to support the application.
+2. Applicants must submit a digital art/design/architecture/film portfolio (which will include any type of design/film projects in the form of images and/or film links/stills).
+A video explaining the applicant’s interest in the course (maximum three minutes) may also be submitted to support the application.
 (The submission of the video is optional.)
 Applicants will be invited for an optional online interview.

-3. A demonstration of a critical awareness of the applicant's position relative to their discipline.
+3. A demonstration of a critical awareness of the applicant's position related to their discipline.
 Such demonstration is typically in the form of experience in practice or personal statement.

 Applicants whose primary degree was/will be awarded outside the UK:

-2. International applicants must submit a design portfolio (which will include any type of design projects in the form of images and/or film links).
-A video may also be submitted to support the application.
+2. International applicants must submit a digital art/design/architecture/film portfolio (which will include any type of design/film projects in the form of images and/or film links/stills).
+A video explaining the applicant’s interest in the course (maximum three minutes) may also be submitted to support the application.
 (The submission of the video is optional.)
 Applicants will be invited for an optional online interview.

-3. A demonstration of a critical awareness of the applicant’s position relative to the profession and discipline of architecture.
-Such demonstration is typically in the form of experience in practice or a personal statement.
+3. A demonstration of a critical awareness of the applicant’s position related to their discipline.
+Such demonstration is typically in the form of experience in practice or personal statement.

 Portfolio and Video Requirement for Application:

-As part of the application process you must upload a single digital portfolio of your best personal design projects to date.
+As part of the application process you must upload a single digital portfolio of your best art/design/architecture/film projects to date.
 The pdf should be no more than 5MB and 15 pages.

 i.
 Identify indicators of commitment, excellence and achievement within the applicant’s academic or professional portfolio of experience.

 ii.
-Evaluate the applicant’s critical awareness of architecture and design.
+Evaluate the applicant’s critical awareness of art and design.

 Please note: A deposit will be required to secure a place on this course.